MTG/freesound/README.md

        # or if the above command does not work, try this one
        docker compose run --rm --no-TTY db psql -h db -U freesound -d freesound < freesound-data/db_dev_dump/freesound-small-dev-dump-2023-09.sql

+If you a prompted for a password, use `localfreesoundpgpassword`, this is defined in the `docker-compose.yml` file.

 10. Update database by running Django migrations

         docker compose run --rm web python manage.py migrate